AugSphere/BetterDrag/doc/ShipDragPerformanceData..ctor.HG4REY357WGVFLFL97M62XODD.md

 ## ShipDragPerformanceData\(Nullable\<float\>, Nullable\<float\>, Nullable\<float\>, Nullable\<float\>, DragForceFunction, DragForceFunction\) Constructor

-A class holding drag performance setting overrides for a single ship\.
+A struct holding drag performance setting overrides for a single ship\.

 All entries are optional, leave `null` for the ones you do not want to override.